axept/prejss/README.md

 It will totally solve deasync effect.

-_If you don't have async-await (e.g. Node.js version lower than 7.6) it will [work as well as Promises](https://medium.com/@bluepnume/learn-about-promises-before-you-start-using-async-await-eb148164a9c8#.rholfri5v)._
+_Notice: If you don't have async-await (e.g. you have Node.js version lower than 7.6) it will [work as well as Promises](https://medium.com/@bluepnume/learn-about-promises-before-you-start-using-async-await-eb148164a9c8#.rholfri5v)._

 ## Disabled JavaScript in Web Browser

-When you use [Server-Side Rendering](#server-side-rendering) it allows you to implement GET and POST fallbacks for all possible actions such as CRUD operations, so you can have Isomorphic Application without having JavaScript in Web Browser.
+[Server-Side Rendering](#server-side-rendering) and Critical CSS both allows your users to see page even without JavaScript in Web Browsers.
+You could implement GET and POST fallbacks for all possible actions such as CRUD operations like Google did it.

 ## Adapters